-Revelation 12 provides an overview of three major players in the world today.
-What can we learn from this prophetic section of Scripture?
+Revelation 12 provides an overview of three major players in the world today and their impact on end-time events.
+Whom do the woman, Child and dragon represent, and what can we learn from this section of Bible prophecy?

 Revelation 12 begins with the statement: “Now a great sign appeared in heaven” (verse 1).
 The word “sign” comes from the Greek word semeion, meaning “a sign, mark, token … an unusual occurrence, transcending the common course of nature” (Thayer’s Greek Definitions).
 The first great sign is a vision of a woman who gave birth to a child (verse 1).